Variables

 print someVariable; // nil

-The last point, and maybe the most important of them all, is that since Bleach is a dynamically-typed programming language, its variables don't have types associated with them.
-Instead, it's the values that have types.
-The most important implication of this is that a variable can hold a value of any type at different points in time.
+• Since Bleach is a dynamically-typed programming language, variables do not have types associated with them.
+Instead, it is the value stored inside of a variable that has a type.
+The most important consequence of this fact is that a variable can hold values of different types at different points in time:

 let a = "hello";